listenToRipley/python/Notes/Modules.md

 *The name of the import must match across documents.*

 If not specified by the from format, then all items will be accessed  through dot notation.
 The same is true if you the as formatting.

+There is an option to import all by using `*` it would look like from doc_name import *`, this format is not recommended though.
+It can cause possible collisions in names, it if you use from, it is recommended you name the specific items you need from the imported document.